2 Options Markets{#sec-c:options}

 The Put-Call Parity Relationship

-For European options on non-dividend-paying stocks, put-call parity states that:
+For European options on stocks that do not pay dividends prior to option expiry, put-call parity states that:

 \[\text{Cash} + \text{Call} = \text{Put} + \text{Underlying}\]

-The term \(Ke^{-rT}\) represents the present value of the strike price - the amount of cash that, when invested at the risk-free rate, will grow to exactly \(K\) at expiration.
+The term \(K\mathrm{e}^{-rT}\) represents the present value of the strike price - the amount of cash that, when invested at the risk-free rate, will grow to exactly \(K\) at expiration.
+Here we are using continuous compounding/discounting, so \(\mathrm{e}^{-rT}\) is the discount factor.
+This is a common and convenient way to represent discount factors when considering various fractions of a year.
+The appropriate discount rate for a particular period can be imputed from the yields of Treasury bonds at nearby maturities.

 Understanding the Economic Logic